Tali Japua: Minister for Education

 In 2001, Japua became head of the National Foundation for the Development of the Abkhaz Language.
 On 13 November 2003, she was appointed Minister for General, Secondary and Higher Education in the cabinet of Prime Minister Raul Khajimba, after Abkhazian State University Rector Aleko Gvaramia had resigned from the post.

-Japua was re-appointed as Education Minister in the cabinet of Prime Minister Nodar Khashba, but she resigned on 1 February 2005, less than two weeks before the inauguration of newly-elected President Sergei Bagapsh.
+Japua was re-appointed Education Minister in the cabinet of Prime Minister Nodar Khashba, but she resigned on 1 February 2005, less than two weeks before the inauguration of newly-elected President Sergei Bagapsh.

 State TV and Radio General Director

-On 4 November 2016, Japua was appointed as the new General Director of the Abkhazian State TV and Radio, succeeding Leonid Enik, who wanted to resign after less than a year due to ill health.
+On 4 November 2016, Japua was appointed the new General Director of the Abkhazian State TV and Radio, succeeding Leonid Enik, who wanted to resign after less than a year due to ill health.
 Her appointment was criticised with the question whether she could be sufficiently independent as long as Japua's husband Aslan Kobakhia held the post of Vice Premier and Interior Minister.